zonemaster/zonemaster/docs/public/configuration/tld-url-specification.md

 given domain name matches one of the following conditions then no URL will be provided, and that can not be overridden by Backend configuration.

-* The given domain name is illegal, i.e. it contains illegal character(s) that [prevents it from being tested by Zonemaster][Requirements]
-* The given domain name is the root zone (`.`).
-* The given domain name is a TLD, e.g. `se` or `fr`.

-In all other cases, a URL will be provided, if available and permitted by policy configuration.
+In all other cases a URL will be provided, if available and permitted by policy configuration and the restrictions in [Preconditions] are met.

 ## Determination of URL